sabinagallo/Stochastic-Resonance-LIF-Neuron/README.md

 ![Stochastic Resonance Curve](figures/sr_curve.png)
 The analysis shows that synchronization between spikes and the input signal is strongest at an intermediate noise level.
 Too little noise prevents threshold crossings, while excessive noise disrupts temporal precision.

-**Popilation response**
+**Population response**
-To investigate robustness at the network level, the model was extended to a population of independent neurins receiving the same signal, but different noise realizations.
+To investigate robustness at the network level, the model was extended to a population of independent neurons receiving the same signal, but different noise realizations.
 ![Population SR Readout](figures/population_sr.png)
 The raster plot and pooled PSTH show how population activity reflects the input signal.
-At intermediate noise levels, spikes become temporally aligned with the periodic stimulus, producing clear oscillatory structure in the pooed population response.
+At intermediate noise levels, spikes become temporally aligned with the periodic stimulus, producing clear oscillatory structure in the pooled population response.

 **Low noise levels**
 - spiking is rare and synchronization is weak.